Rhodes Stadium

-Rhodes Stadium is an 11,250-seat multi-purpose stadium in Elon, North Carolina.
+Rhodes Stadium is a 14,000-seat multi-purpose stadium in Elon, North Carolina.
 Named for trustee Dusty Rhodes, his wife, Peggy, and their family, the stadium opened in 2001 and is home to the Elon University Phoenix football team.
 The stadium also hosts soccer games on occasion.

-Before Rhodes Stadium was built Elon played in Burlington at Burlington Memorial Stadium.
+Before Rhodes Stadium was built, Elon played in Burlington at Burlington Memorial Stadium.